 Do you ever find yourself scrolling through social media right before bed?
 Unfortunately, that seemingly harmless little habit could be the cause of low energy.
 Screens — from our smartphones to our TVs — suppress the production of our sleep hormone, melatonin (aka the hormone that’s responsible for helping us feel tired) because they emit something called blue light.
 And that pesky light can decrease the amount of time we spend in REM sleep, a period of rest critical for our cognitive function.

 #3 Eating Processed Foods

-Food is supposed to fuel our bodies and give us energy, so we avoid being hangry all the time.
+Food is supposed to fuel our bodies and provide us with long-lasting energy, so we avoid being hangry all the time.
 But not all food is created equal.
-As a matter of fact, certain ones drain the energy right out of us.
-The culprit is oftentimes processed foods.
-They contain fewer nutrients, which means less energy for our bodies.
-So, while they provide a temporary spike in energy, they end up causing low energy later.
+As a matter of fact, certain foods (think: processed, sugary, artificial foods) aren’t the best for supporting sustained energy.
+While they may provide a temporary spike in energy, they end up causing a crash, resulting in low energy, later.

 The first thing people think of when they hear the word “processed” is “fast foods,” which is true, but it’s also refined sugars.
 When a food has too much sugar, it’s oftentimes missing the necessary fiber.
 And more sugar leads to a craving for more sugar later on.
 Hence, a vicious cycle.

 What you really need for that boost of energy are nutrient-dense, satiating foods, such as:

 Protein-Rich Foods: Like nuts, seeds, legumes, and lean meats

 Fiber-filled Food Choices: Like raspberries, avocados, and complex carbs